OUD: A HISTORY IMMEMORIAL

 Its wood is usually light in both colour and weight, but when the native Ambrosia beetle burrows into the tree to lay its eggs, a tiny percentage of trees catch a harmless infection of mould (Phialophora parasitica).

-It is this mould infection – occurring in less than 2% of wild Aquilaria - which triggers a magical change in the physiology of the tree, hardening its wood, darkening its resin, drawing it together into the dense, mottled heartwood that captivated those ancient peoples.
+It is this mold infection—occurring in less than 2% of wild Aquilaria—that triggers a magical change in the physiology of the tree, hardening its wood, darkening its resin, and drawing it together into the dense, mottled heartwood that captivated those ancient peoples.

-‘Oud’, meaning a rod or a stick, is the name traders in the Middle East gave this wood, where its use as incense is strongly traditional.
-Whilst it might evoke nostalgia in Iran or Saudia Arabia, for Western sophisticates its smoky, seductive scent is the East’s best-kept secret.
+"Oud," meaning "a rod or a stick," is the name traders in the Middle East gave this wood, where its use as incense is strongly traditional.
+Whilst it might evoke nostalgia in Iran or Saudi Arabia, for Western sophisticates, its smoky, seductive scent is the East’s best-kept secret.

 PRODUCING AND SUSTAINING OUD